View Frank Sallee's Obituary on projo.com and share memories

 |

-Frank Foster "Rusty" Sallee, 63, passed away peacefully on February 17, 2020 after a formidable battle with Parkinson's Disease.
-A memorial service and luncheon will be held at Swan Point Cemetery in Providence on Friday, March 20, 2020 at 11 am.
+63, passed away peacefully on February 17, 2020 after a formidable battle with Parkinson's Disease.
+A memorial service and luncheon will be held at Swan Point Cemetery in Providence on Friday, March 20, 2020 at 11am.
 In lieu of flowers, a donation to the Jamestown Rotary Club, the Jamestown Community Chorus or the HopeHealth Hospice of RI would fittingly honor Rusty's life.
 Please visit www.csori.com for the full obituary.